Hit and Run Claim Lawyers QLD

 It’s free to know if you qualify.
 Call 1800 700 125

-Approved hit and run compensation icon
+Approved hit and run claim icon

 You may be eligible to lodge a personal injury claim if you were the injured person in a hit-and-run accident.
-Under Queensland personal injury laws, if a careless driver causes a road accident and leaves the scene without providing their contact details or reporting the incident to the police, they are liable for any damages or injuries resulting from their negligent behaviour.
+Under Queensland personal injury laws, if a careless driver causes a road accident and leaves the scene without providing their contact details or reporting the incident to the police, they are liable for any damages or injuries resulting from their negligence.

 If you have details of the vehicle involved in the hit-and-run incident (like the registration number), you could make a compulsory third-party insurance claim for your loss.
 You can find the relevant CTP insurer here.

-• Medical expenses
+• Medical treatment costs

 • Lost quality of life (pain and suffering)